T-McVee/raycast-mr-clean/README.md

 └── mr_clean_was_here.txt
 ```

+### Undo a clean - via Raycast

+1. Open Raycast
+2. Type "Mr. Clean"
+3. Optionally provide a directory path, or leave blank to use current Finder window
+4. Type "u" or "undo" for the second optional argument
+5. Confirm action

 ## How It Works

 1. If no directory is specified, the script uses the current Finder window location
 2. Files and folders are sorted into monthly directories (YYYY-MM format)
 3. Monthly folders older than 6 months are moved to the `_archive` directory
 4. A timestamp file (`mr_clean_was_here.txt`) is created in the source directory
+5. If undoing a clean, target the directory structure will be flattened, back to it's original state.

 ## Author